telefonicaid/fiware-cloto/README.md

 Before starting the rule engine, you should edit configuration.py located at cloto folder.
 Constants you need to complete are:

-    - All in # OPENSTACK CONFIGURATION: Openstack information
+    - All in # OPENSTACK CONFIGURATION: Openstack information (If you provide this information in the install script you do not need to edit)
     - RABBITMQ_URL: URL Where RabbitMQ is listening (no port needed, it uses default port)
     - CONTEXT_BROKER_URL: URL where Context Broker is listening
     - NOTIFICATION_URL: URL where notification service is listening (This service must be implemented by the user)